 What’s the difference between a CV and a resume?

-One of the biggest differences between a résumé and a CV is in the audience.
+The most significant difference between a résumé and a CV is the audience.

 - A CV speaks largely to an academic audience and documents your academic and intellectual accomplishments.

 - A resume is read by hiring managers in a nonacademic organization and should be tailored to this group.